Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 <details>
 <summary>Characters this scenario is available for</summary>

+- Student (Has to use the bathroom)
-- Students (Has to use the bathroom)
+- Handycapped (Has to use the bathroom)
 - Franck (Roams free and observes)
 </details>